cosnicolaou/lutron/README.md

 # lutron

-This package provides support for controlling lutron lighting systems.
+This package provides support for controlling lutron lighting systems in conjunction with github.com/cosnicolaou/automation/autobot.